IR-40

-IR-40 (officially the Khondab Heavy Water Research Reactor), part of the Arak Nuclear Complex, is an Iranian 40 megawatt (thermal) heavy water reactor near Arak, adjacent to the 1990s era Arak Heavy Water Production Plant.
+IR-40 (officially the Khondab Heavy Water Research Reactor), part of the Arak Nuclear Complex, was an Iranian 40 megawatt (thermal) heavy water reactor near Arak, adjacent to the 1990s era Arak Heavy Water Production Plant.
+The plant was made unusable in 2015 by removing the core and filling it with concrete, and it was hit by Israel in 2025 to keep it from being restored.
+The facility would later again be struck by Israel in March 2026.
 Civil works for the project began in October 2004.
 It was initially planned that the reactor would begin nuclear operations in 2014.
-The reactor was hit by an Israeli airstrike during the Iran–Israel war in June 2025.

 History

 In the mid-1980s, Iran's leadership decided to construct a natural uranium (i.e. not requiring enrichment to produce fuel) nuclear power plant, using heavy water as moderator and coolant.
 The reactor design was 90% complete in 2002.
 By then the existing Tehran Research Reactor, after 35 years operation, was reaching its design safety limits, and had been enveloped by the suburbs of Tehran.

 The reactor was originally going to be constructed at a location in Esfahan.
 In 2002, it was decided to build at the current location near Arak.
 Civil works for the construction began in October 2004.

 In August 2006, mixed reports came out about when the reactor would go into operation, one stating that the plant would start up in 2009, while another reported that operation would be postponed until 2011.
 Reportedly, the Russian firm Nikiet assisted with portions of the design but stopped in the late 1990s following U.S. pressure.

 Press reports indicate that Iranian President Mahmoud Ahmadinejad visited the reactor in June 2013, on the occasion of the reactor vessel installation, which is the final precursor prior to commencement of operation.

 In July 2015, under the Joint Comprehensive Plan of Action, Iran agreed to redesign the IR-40 reactor, with assistance from the P5+1, to minimize its plutonium production and avoid production of weapons-grade plutonium.
 Iran also agreed to remove the reactor core or calandria and fill it with concrete to render it unusable, and to export all spent fuel within one year of its removal from the reactor.

 In January 2016, Iran stated that the core of the reactor had been removed, and that it would be filled up with concrete.
 In January 2019, in a Channel 4 TV (Iran) interview, Ali Akbar Salehi, the head of the Atomic Energy Organization of Iran, claimed that Iran had purchased spares to replace the core, and the pictures of the pouring of concrete into the reactor’s pit were photoshopped.

 In 2017, the reactor was renamed as the 'Khondab Heavy Water Research Reactor'.